Home/Fruits/Dehydrated Peach

 Are dehydrated peaches healthy?

-Yes, they are nutrient-dense and provide fiber, vitamins, and minerals.
+Yes, they are nutrient-dense and provide health benefits similar to fresh peaches.

 How should I store dehydrated peaches?